mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Hold hae body like this so I can make the injection.
 Steady now."

 The needle was as thick as the wires I used for listeners, but the tip was precisely machined and oxidized a pale green.
 Shaki titanium.
 She placed it at the base of the maman's neck, angling it to inject toward hae head, and I watched as the blue liquid disappeared into the body of the maman.
 With a final push, her hand finished and then gently extracted the needle.
-Some small remnants of kanosin were pushed into hae hydroderm where they glowed and spread across it like a flow tattoo.
+Some small remnants of kanosin were pushed into hae skin where they glowed and spread across it like a flow tattoo.
 Instinctively, I took small coal from the fire and quickly pressed it hard against the wound to stop the bleeding.
 Pomri stared in disbelief.

 "You've... done this before?" she asked.